 If anything blocks the flow of air and smoke coming out of the chimney, then obstruction is most likely to occur.
 Birds and rodents may build nests in your chimney during the summer, which can lead to obstructions during the winter months.
 Similarly, leaves from nearby trees and other debris may blow into your chimney during storms.
 A large buildup of creosote may cause a blockage as well.
 Deterioration of the chimney itself may also cause obstructions.

 Many things can lead to a blockage in your chimney, but whatever the cause, obstructions pose a serious hazard.
-Because they inhibit air flow out of the chimney, any kind of obstruction can force deadly gases, like carbon monoxide, into your home.
+Because they inhibit airflow out of the chimney, any kind of obstruction can force deadly gases, like carbon monoxide, into your home.
 If you suspect that you have an obstruction in your chimney, do not light a fire until you have the blockage removed.
 To prevent obstructions from occurring again in the future, we recommend installing a chimney cap to keep animals and debris from entering your chimney.

 Unfortunately, brick and mortar don’t last forever, especially without routine maintenance.
 Over time, mortar can crumble, bricks can crack and chimneys can lean or collapse.
 This is a dangerous problem and costly to repair.

-Not all masonry problems lead to disaster though — if caught soon enough, we can replace the old mortar with new, and repair or replace damaged bricks if necessary.
+Not all masonry problems lead to disaster though.
+If caught soon enough, we can replace the old mortar with new, and repair or replace damaged bricks if necessary.

 Worried that you might have problems with the masonry in your chimney?
 Call Ray Arnold Masonry & General Contracting at 440-834-8252 or fill out our contact form to schedule a free quote.

 It’s difficult to diagnose cracks in your chimney’s flue — such a project is definitely not a DIY project.
 Your chimney’s lining has to take a lot of stress.
-It’s subjected to heat, smoke and creosote deposits every time you use it.
+It’s subjected to heat, smoke, and creosote deposits every time you use it.
 If moisture makes its way in and combines with that creosote, it can quickly start to deteriorate the lining of your chimney.
-Since that lining is responsible for protecting the rest of your home from the heat, smoke and embers in your chimney, you need to make sure that you have a professional inspect your flue for any kind of damage, cracking or deterioration.
+Since that lining is responsible for protecting the rest of your home from the heat, smoke, and embers in your chimney, you need to make sure that you have a professional inspect your flue for any kind of damage, cracking or deterioration.

 If we find damage to a flue, we assess whether we can repair it or if it will require replacement.
-Because this protects your home from combustion, it’s important not to use your fireplace if an inspection has identified any damage to the flue.
+Because this protects your home from combustion.
+It’s important not to use your fireplace if an inspection has identified any damage to the flue.

 Chimney Cap Damage

 We highly recommend that all chimneys be topped with a chimney cap.
-Doing so will prevent potential obstructions, stop any intrusions from wildlife and protect your chimney from moisture.
+Doing so will prevent potential obstructions, stop any intrusions from wildlife, and protect your chimney from moisture.

 At this time of year, we want to use our fireplaces as often as possible.
 If your chimney hasn’t been inspected in the last year or if you suspect that your chimney may have one of the above problems, hold off on lighting that fire.
 You could introduce toxic carbon monoxide to your home or even create the potential to start a house fire.
 Don’t take that risk.